AnyLaySys/qemu-geniezone/README.rst

 .. code-block:: shell

-  mkdir build
-  cd build
+  cd qemu-geniezone
-  ../configure
-  make
+  chmod 777 make.sh
+  ./make.sh

 Additional information can also be found online via the QEMU website: